OpenC3/openc3-cosmos-cfdp/README.md

 ```

+### `cfdp_put_dir`

+This is a conveninence method that allows you to easily send multiple files.
+This operation is not part of the CCSDS specification, so it is implemented by initiating a PUT request for each file in the given directory.
+It is used the same way as `cfdp_put()`, but you must pass the path to a directory instead of a file (e.g. `"/tmp"` instead of `"/tmp/foo.txt"`).

 ## MIB Configuration

 The CFDP Management Information Base (MIB) is configured by passing options to the CFDP microservice in plugin.txt.
 See the local [plugin.txt](plugin.txt), for example: